mail2thota/ansible_provision/ansible/README.md

 default:
     repo_site: hosted repo site address
     dns_enabled: yes or no to update /etc/hosts file if dns server is not available
+	java_vendor: oracle or openjdk to install java according to the vendor mentioned,if "java_vendor" variable not mentioned then by default it takes openjdk

 ambari:
     hosts: